danielsularea/lily.work/writing/_posts/2020-01-26-notes-on-deploying-to-netlify-with-jekyll-bliss.md

 ---
-title: Notes on Deploying Jekyll Bliss to Netlify
+title: Notes on Deploying to Netlify with Jekyll Bliss
 category: code
 ---